Thomas Knyvett College

 Thomas Knyvett College (/ˈnɪvᵻt/) is a medium sized mixed school with Academy Converter status (conversion to an Academy is underway during the 2014–2015 academic year) educating students aged 11–16 in Ashford, Surrey, England.
 The college is part of the Howard Schools Trust which includes the Howard of Effingham School in Effingham in the county, the schools within which are supported by an Executive Headteacher, the prototype arrangement of its kind in the United Kingdom.

 History

-The seventeenth century politician, Thomas Knyvet, 1st Baron Knyvet (1545-1622) was granted the manor of Stanwell in 1603.
+The seventeenth century politician, Thomas Knyvet, 1st Baron Knyvet (1545–1622) was granted the manor of Stanwell in 1603.
 On his death in 1622 he left provision for the founding of a school in Stanwell.

+The present school site consists of a complex of buildings mostly completed just before the outbreak of World War Two in 1939.
+From January 1947 the school was known as Stanwell Road Secondary Modern school, which was split between a boys' school and a girls' school.
+In 1958 it was renamed to Abbotsford School, combining the "Abbot" of Westminster Abbey with the "ford" of the River Ash, from which the town of Ashford also derives its name.
+In 1975 it became a co-educational comprehensive school, with a total of 1,140 students.
+In 1987 it merged with The Stanwell School (also known as Stanwell Secondary School) to become Ashford High School.
+The Stanwell School site, located on Short Lane in Stanwell, was demolished despite its relatively short 17 years of operation.

+In March 2004 Ashford High School gained technology specialist college status, and in September 2004 was renamed the Ash Technology College.
+In 2005 it achieved Investors in People (IIP) status, however a school inspection published 20 May 2005 recommended placing the school into special measures under the School Inspections Act 1996 after finding the college's effectiveness to be "unsatisfactory".
+In 2006 the school was de-designated from its technology status, and on 1 September 2007 it adopted the name Thomas Knyvett College.

 Funding

 A non-fee paying school, Thomas Knyvett College's funding is received predominantly via pro rata Surrey County Council annual allocation.
 Since 2009 the secondary education provider has been eligible for the Howard of Effingham Trust Fund and related donations, Charities Commission registered, funds which are raised by parents across the region and fundraising.
 Funds are enhanced by successful registration or selection for pupil premiums and grants restricted to central and local government-funded schools.
 Free school meals eligibility: 22.4% (band: mid).